oracle-livelabs/security/accessgovernance-oci-provisioning/define-access-controls/define-access-control.md

 A valid Oracle OCI tenancy, with OCI administrator privileges.

-## Task 1: Create Identity Collections : IT-Team and Network-Team
+## Task 1: Create Identity Collections : IT-Team, Network-Team, OCI-Administration

 1. On the Access Governance console home page, click the Access Controls tab.
 Then, click Select on the Identity Collections tile.